What is XenonPy project

 XenonPy is a Python library that implements a comprehensive set of machine learning tools for materials informatics.
 Its functionalities partially depend on Python (PyTorch) and R (MXNet).
-The current release (v0.2.1, 2019/2/20) is a prototype version, which provides some limited modules:
+This package is still under development.
+The current released version provides some limited features:

 XenonPy has a rich set of tools for various materials informatics applications.

 The descriptor generator class can calculate several types of numeric descriptors from

 By using XenonPy’s built-in visualization functions, the relationships between descriptors and target properties can be easily shown in a heatmap.

 XenonPy also supports an interface to use the

 iQSPR algorithm for molecular design.

 Transfer learning is an important tool for the efficient application of machine learning methods to materials informatics.
 To facilitate the widespread use of transfer learning, we have developed a comprehensive library of pre-trained models, called XenonPy.MDL.
 This library provides a simple API that allows users to fetch the models via an HTTP request.
 For the ease of using the pre-trained models, some useful functions are also provided.

 Sample codes of different features in XenonPy are available here: https://github.com/yoshida-lab/XenonPy/tree/master/samples

 - Exercises in “Materials Informatics” (KYORITSU SHUPPAN, in Japanese)